-Sony Ericsson Open had Miami’s Anna Kournikova front and center -- but she was not playing tennis.
+As fate would have it, the final day of the Sony Ericsson Open had Miami’s Anna Kournikova front and center — but she was not playing tennis.
 Rather, the international superstar was helping children by participating in the second annual Nautica South Beach Triathlon, which raised $137,500 for St. Jude Children’s Research Hospital.

 Participants gathered on South Beach before dawn and ran into the Atlantic for a half-mile swim, then biked 19 miles over Miami Beach’s causeways, through downtown and Miami Beach, before finishing with a four mile run that concluded where it began, on the sands of South Beach.

 Footwear giant K-Swiss was one of the sponsors and through a post-race affair aboard the Biscayne Lady, a yacht charter based out of the Bayside Marina, SocialMiami was lucky enough to sit down with Kournikova to learn about her work with the triathlon and St. Jude, her other philanthropic ventures, as well as her love for Miami.

 “K-Swiss suggested that I get involved,” she said.
 “Last year was my first triathlon and it was here in South Beach.
 I then ran another one in Malibu and this was my third… I’ve visited St. Jude’s main headquarters in Memphis several times and it’s wonderful what they do.
 It takes a million dollars a day to maintain their primary hospital.
 They don’t turn away any of the kids that are sick.
 It’s really an incredible institution and I’m proud to be running and helping and supporting them.”